Hero image

 (0)

 A series of questions, answers and reading journal activity based around all areas of reading.
 Great alternative to SATs tests or written comprehensions.
-LOs: To develop an understanding of the genre – real life stories To be able to empathise with a character in a difficult situation.
-To draw conclusions about a whole text.
+LOs To understand how we can reach our own conclusions based on the information contained in a text To be able to use deduction and inference to help predict what’s going to happen in a story.
+To understand the way an author ends a story by drawing ideas together.

 Roald Dahl - Matilda - a complete half term (7 weeks) Guided reading.